-The Central Post Office across the plaza from Tokyo Central Station (left), soon after completion of the post office in 1933.
-Japan’s first ‘subway’ had been completed in 1917 in the earlier structure on the same site, to move mail and packages underground back-and-forth between the station terminal and the Central Post Office across the street, and was incorporated into the new building.
+Central Post Office, Marunouchi, Tokyo, across the plaza from Tokyo Central Station (left), soon after its completion in 1933.
+Japan’s first ‘subway’, to move mail and packages underground, had been completed in 1917 connecting its predecessor to the main city terminal at Tokyo Station across the street.
+This underground railway was improved and incorporated into the new building.

 See also: